blockprotocol/blockprotocol/packages/@blockprotocol/graph/README.md

 });
 ```

-### React example
+### React

-For React, we provide a `useGraphEmbedderService` hook, which accepts a `ref` to an element, and optionally any
-additional constructor arguments you wish to pass.
+For React embedding applications, we provide a `useGraphEmbedderService` hook, which accepts a `ref` to an element, and optionally any additional constructor arguments you wish to pass.

 ```javascript
 import React from "react";